About Chaplin School of Hospitality & Tourism Management

 Dear Students, Prospective Students, Faculty and Staff,

-I am incredibly honored and excited to serve as the fifth Dean of FIU’s Chaplin School of Hospitality & Tourism Management, the #8 U.S. public hospitality and tourism program, ranked 33rd in the world.
-Time Magazine recently named Miami one of the world’s greatest places.
+I am incredibly honored and excited to serve as the fifth Dean of FIU’s Chaplin School of Hospitality & Tourism Management, the #8 U.S. public hospitality and tourism program, ranked 35th in the world.
+In fact, The Wall Street Journal has recognized our university, as a whole, No. 4 best public university in the United States.
 Our amazing location and high standard in education, make us the global destination to study, learn and live in the exciting field of hospitality.

 As the leader in graduating the most Hispanic, Black and International undergraduate hospitality students in the U.S., we are also committed to seeing our student population reflected in the industry.
 That's why in partnership with a donor, we created the first ever endowed Diversity, Equity and Inclusion professorship.
 Our goal of developing DEI curriculum is now reality, and our mission of creating a pathway to success for underrepresented talent in the hospitality industry is well underway.